filipdanic/blogfolio/src/source/_posts/output-vs-outcome.md

 When you add a shiny new feature to a product you’re producing some sort of **“output.”** This is what your manager sees.
 They’re happy when that shiny new thing looks good, works, and is delivered on time.

 Not all outputs are equal.
 Some should never have been created in the first place.
 Outputs themselves are not important.
-What a team should be measuring is the **outcome** that they produce.
+What a team should be measuring is the **outcome** they produce.
 Simply put: _what benefits does the feature bring to the customer?_

 ## A Classic Case of Tunnel Vision